anthofoxo/vulpengine/README.md

 If stb_image is available the `Image` class will be available along with helper functions for `Texture` creation and upload.

 # glm
-If glm is available, the `Transform` class will be defined.
+If glm is available, the `Transform` and `Frustum` features will be enabled.

 ## General Usage
 Once Vulpengine is built.
 Simply add our `include` directory to your include paths.